Kylie Jenner Reveals Daughter Stormi Webster’s Lavish Designer Shoe Collection

-Kylie Jenner’s baby, Stormi Webster, may only be five months old but she’s already enjoying the finer things in life.
+Kylie Jenner’s baby, Stormi Webster, may only be 5-months-old but she’s already enjoying the finer things in life.
 The Daily Mail reports that the tiny tot has an enviable shoe closet that’s filled with lavish designer brands.
 Kylie shared a video of her daughter’s shoe collection on her Instagram stories and it includes a pair of $50 Nike Air Force 1’s, $275 Gucci flats, and a pair of $1,000 Giuseppe Zanotti’s.

 According to The Daily Mail, Stormi’s shoe closet contains over $20,000 in designer footwear.